WildCodeSchool/2025-03-wns-violet-cityguide/README.md

 ## Project development conventions
 * Mandatory
 	* Use `LF` instead of `CRLF`
-	* Use tabulations and not spaces to indent code **EXCEPT in compose.*.yaml** which MUST BE indented with spaces
+	* Use tabulations and not spaces to indent code **EXCEPT in compose.*.yaml and workkflows files** which MUST BE indented with spaces
 	* Do not use short variables (eg: use "index" instead of "i" in loops)
 	* __Comment__ your code
 	* Commit messages must be compliant to the convention you can find in `Commit messages` section